 K-Tribe wins Mills Cup

-It's the first Mills Cup for Kinston since 1995.
+It was the first Mills Cup Championship Series Sweep since 2003.

 Other Local Sports

 - Edenton takes series lead against Wayne County

 - Wayne North avenges loss to Wayne South

 - Zach Wright will play in showcase game

 - Edenton beats Post 11 to even series